CSCfi/csc-user-guide/docs/quantum-computing/helmi/helmi_quick.md

 !!! warning "Note"
-    The private key should never be shared with anyone, not even with LUMI staff.
-It should also be stored only in the local computer (public key can be safely stored in cloud services).
-Protect it with a good password!
-Otherwise, anyone with access to the file system can steal your SSH key.
+    The private key should never be shared with anyone, not even with LUMI staff!
+It should also be stored only on your local computer (the public key can be safely stored in cloud services).

 #### Upload your public key